£44,413 - £60,088 per annum, plus benefits

 The then Prime Minister created BIT in 2010 to apply behavioural science to public policy in the UK.
 In February 2014 we became a social purpose company, owned by the Cabinet Office, Nesta (an innovation charity) and our employees.

 The Behavioural Insights Team works with governments around the world in almost every area of policy.
 Whilst the subject and output of our projects varies considerably, there are common threads: we try to understand the contexts in which people make decisions; we notice small details; we find out what has and hasn’t worked before; we come up with innovative ideas for solving policy problems and we measure everything we do as robustly as we can.

 As well as displaying professional excellence, BIT selects staff on the basis of our company values: always prioritising social impact; empiricism and humility; fresh thinking, collaboration; and public service.

-Working with team members, you will be expected to make a substantial contribution to BIT’s education and skills policy thinking, developing powerful new insights.
-You will also be expected to demonstrate the pragmatism and agility to apply these new insights in the field whilst respecting the requirements and limitations of our partners.
+Working with team members, you will be expected to make a substantial contribution to BIT’s thinking, developing powerful new insights.
+You will also be expected to demonstrate the pragmatism and agility to apply these new insights and run trials in the field whilst respecting the requirements and limitations of our partners.

 Alongside managing projects, you will also be responsible for managing Advisors and Associate Advisors, both allocating work appropriately on projects and providing feedback and coaching as a line manager.